-Ali Bongo, the new, very corrupt Life President of Gabon (as we know a favorite destination of Newsweek’s editors and Jay Z) was in Washington D.C. last week to meet the leader of the free world.
+Ali Bongo, the new, very corrupt Life President of Gabon (as we know a favorite destination of Newsweek’s editors and Jay Z) was in Washington D.C. last week to meet the leader of the free world, Barack Obama.
 Bongo is quite corrupt, the country is run like a police state and has been led by a Bongo for 44 out of the 50 years of independence.
 (His father, Omar, had been president for 42 years when he died in 2009.)
-For the record, Barack Obama, in between smiles, “pressured” Bongo on human rights.
-But we can assume they did discuss Gabon’s generous oil supply to the United States.
+For the record, Obama, in between smiles, “pressured” Bongo on human rights.
+But we can assume they definitely discussed Gabon’s generous oil supply to the United States.

 But few cared about or saw the piece.
 Who still watches Nightline?